A man smiling in a dental chair during his routine dental check-up at Aspen Dental.

 • Your dentist may also recommend regularly using a specific mouth rinse.

 • Look for the American Dental Association Seal of Acceptance on your dental care products.
 The ADA Seal means these products have met ADA standards for safety and effectiveness.
+Ask your care team about the Aspen Oral Health Bundle with ADA-accepted and recognized dental care tools to help you maintain optimal oral health at home.

 Over time, fewer appointments may be necessary.
 Once the health of your gums is restored, your dentist will determine a maintenance schedule based on your clinical evaluations.